smrini/NodePuls/README.md

 **📝 Note**: The repository includes a sample `homelab.db` with example websites for immediate testing.
 This contains no sensitive data and helps new users get started quickly.
 Example sites include Google, Nextcloud, Home Assistant, and other common homelab services.

+**🆕 Recent Improvements**: NodePuls now features advanced redundant website monitoring that eliminates false "Down" alerts for external sites, adaptive chart visualization with intelligent scaling, and optimized resource usage that only monitors system resources when clients are connected.

 ### 2️⃣ Development

 ```bash